 Plant and animal waste from landfills and farms naturally creates methane gas—it's a byproduct of decomposing waste.
-So, instead of having to find a way to dispose of that smelly waste from farms and landfills, we can turn it into clean-running energy!
+So, instead of having to find a way to dispose of that smelly waste from farms and landfills, the gas from that decomposition can be captured and added to the natural gas supply.

 Raw Renewable Natural Gas, gathered from farms and landfills, is methane, which the fuel industry calls biogas.
 In order to be usable in vehicles or homes, purified methane must be packaged under pressure to make it usable as a fuel.
 This pressurized product is called Compressed Natural Gas (CNG).
 It’s a pipeline-quality vehicle fuel that qualifies as an advanced biofuel under the Renewable Fuel Standard.
 Most importantly, it can be used to fill fuel tanks.